 By default, (only) the interface corresponding to the 'official name' of the host will be scanned.
-Additional interfaces can be added via the option PortCheckInterface=IP address, where 'IP address' is the address of the interface that should be scanned.
-You can use this options multiple times to specify up to 15 additional interfaces.
+Additional interfaces can be added via the option PortCheckInterface= (list of) IP address (es), where 'IP address' is the address of the interface that should be scanned.
+You can use this options multiple times to specify up to 15 additional interfaces, or supply a list of interfaces.